 - A personal letter, or letter of last instruction, that provides additional details and spells out how your personal possessions should be disbursed.

 For additional information, check out Nolo.com, where you will find a host of articles on estate planning and other legal issues.

 Previous: Estate Planning

-Article: Don’t Leave a Mess
+Articles: Courtside Seat (III) and Don’t Leave a Mess